vhoudoverdov/Windows-RedTeam/ClobberTime PoSh/README.md

 A typical Windows Red Team engagement may involve dropping one or more files onto a target host for persistence.
 Manipulation of the userland timestamps of these files may allow them to look like an expected component of the directory they are embedded in.

 ### Software Development Testing
-Any number of use cases in software development that rely on timestamp validation can be facilitated using a tool that allows for the setting of arbitrary timestamps.
+A number of use cases in software development that rely on timestamp validation can be facilitated using a tool that allows for the setting of arbitrary timestamps.